-The 10-Second Tricks That Will Instantly Upgrade Your Hummus
+10-Second Tricks That Will Instantly Upgrade Your Hummus

 Hummus is a healthy, tasty snack—and it's incredibly easy to jazz up.
 If you've been wondering how to make hummus taste better, we've got a few easy hacks everyone will love!

-A Pop of Pomegranate
+Add a Pop of Pomegranate

 Don’t let the idea of wrestling the seeds out of the fruit put you off—deseeding a pomegranate is easier than you think.
 The bonus part?
-Pomegranate has loads of health benefits and adding the seeds to your hummus is a simple way to get more of the juicy fruit into your diet.
+Pomegranates have loads of health benefits and adding the seeds to your hummus is a simple way to get more of the juicy fruit into your diet.

-A Lil’ Lemon
+Squeeze a Lil’ Lemon

 A squeeze of fresh lemon adds a fantastic pop of acidity to store-bought hummus.
 Mix in about half a lemon’s worth of juice to bring a little brightness to your hummus.

-Some Spice is Nice
+Add Some Nice Spice

 It’s time to delve into your spice cabinet!
 Spices like paprika, cayenne pepper and sumac all lend a marvelous layer of nuance to a classic hummus dip.
 Seasoning your hummus with spices is perfect when you want to supercharge your hummus dishes with flavor.
 This trick also works with making canned soup taste better.

 A simple touch of fresh chopped green onions, chives, parsley, rosemary or dill is another brilliant way to add more flavor to your hummus.
 Just add the herb of your choice (or use a mix!), drizzle with some olive oil and sprinkle on some sea salt.